Content Index

 - MAIL_DEFAULT_SENDER: The email that will appear as the default sender.

-Testing with Mailtrap
+Tests with Mailtrap

-Once registered in Mailtrap, we select the integration with Flask, and the service will provide us with the server, port, username, and password data that we must paste into our configuration file.
+Once registered in Mailtrap, we select the integration with Flask and the service will provide us with the server data, port, username, and password that we must paste into our configuration file.

 Sending Messages

 To send an email, we will use the Message class.
-We can define the subject, the recipients (as a list), and the body of the message.
+We can define the subject, recipients (as a list), and the body of the message.

 1. Basic Message (Text and HTML)